argrecsys/arg-ir-tool/README.md

 This project takes advantage of the arguments previously extracted (from the citizen proposals of the Decide Madrid platform) in the <a  href="https://github.com/argrecsys/arg-miner" target="_blank">argrecsys/arg-miner</a> repository.

 ## Papers
-This work (v1.0) will be presented as a long paper at <a href="https://www.irit.fr/CIRCLE/">CIRCLE (Joint Conference of the Information Retrieval Communities in Europe) 2022</a>.
-CIRCLE 2022 will be hosted by the Université de Toulouse, France, 4-7th July 2022.
-A draft of the paper can be found <a href="https://github.com/argrecsys/arg-ir-tool/tree/main/papers/">here</a>.
+This work (v1.0) was presented as a long paper at <a href="https://www.irit.fr/CIRCLE/">CIRCLE (Joint Conference of the Information Retrieval Communities in Europe) 2022</a>.
+CIRCLE 2022 was hosted by the Université de Toulouse, France, 4-7th July 2022.
+The paper can be found <a href="https://github.com/argrecsys/arg-ir-tool/tree/main/papers/">here</a>.

 ## Screenshots
 **Argument-enhanced Information Retrieval** tool: allows the retrieval of argumentative information from textual content.